Webb-School-Computer-Science-Club/Verallel/README.md

 <a href='https://chrome.google.com/webstore/detail/verallel/gndjmpiohedkdigkpibefbaoboajlnah'>Get it on the chrome webstore</a><br>
 Version 1.1.0 has just released on Github and is about to be released on the webstore (the first 1.1.0 released will have a small bug, so probably wait until the patched version comes along in some days after that).
-Any commits after this release will be for some subsequent update, the scale of which is unknown at the moment.
+Any commits after this release will be for some subsequent update, the scale of which is unknown at the moment.<br>
+Check out <a href="https://github.com/Webb-School-Computer-Science-Club/Verallel-Firefox">Verallel's Firefox Version</a> and <a href = 'https://2023popn.github.io/'>VeraNav</a>, a website made for easier navigation of Veracross!

 # Verallel
 A student-made, student-tailored Chrome web extension for Veracross.
 Provides ease of navigation in Veracross, with other quality of life features, and even more in progress.<br>